Readonly

 on a stream that is not

-until maximum memory usage occurs, at which point it will
+chunks until maximum memory usage occurs, at which point

-abort unconditionally.
-Even before it aborts, high memory
+it will abort unconditionally.
+Even before it aborts, high

-usage will cause poor garbage collector performance and high
+memory usage will cause poor garbage collector performance

-RSS (which is not typically released back to the system,
+and high RSS (which is not typically released back to the

-even after the memory is no longer required).
-Since TCP
+system, even after the memory is no longer required).

-sockets may never drain if the remote peer does not read the
+Since TCP sockets may never drain if the remote peer does

 Writing data while the stream is not draining is